quasics/quasics-frc-sw-2015/Readme.txt

-We believe that robots rock! :-)
+We believe that robots rock!
+XD